This is based on opinion. Please don't list it on a work's trope example list.

 Special mention goes to Sara's monologue about growing old.
 Notice how the camera seems to move out of focus?
 It's because the lens was fogging up because the cameraman was tearing up.

 One of the most heartbreaking scenes in the movie is when Sara's friends visit her at the hospital after she's completed her downward spiral, see her horrendous emaciated state, and break down sobbing and hugging at the bus stop outside.
 It really solidifies the reality that drugs can be destructive to not just one person, but everyone around them.

 Sara's ultimate fate, for a lot of reasons, but in particular: she's finally in a place where she can be cared for, where there are other people for her to talk to and keep company with.. and she's too insane to benefit from it.
 How many problems could she have solved if she'd just been admitted to a retirement community?

 One of the scenes with Sara and Harry is depressing, mainly due to the fact Sara is on such a pill high that it actually unnerves Harry (ironic considering his own highs).
 The two have a small argument and Harry ends up storming off without saying goodbye to Sara, leaving her heartbroken.
 Her little small "Bye, son" makes it just worse.

 The most painful thing about is that it then cuts to Harry in a cab, slowly breaking down into tears for the treatment he gave Sara.
 Even when he gives himself a high, he still is sniffling.
 For how horrible Harry treats Sara, it's obvious he loves his mom.
-And it makes it worse that's the last scene we see of the two together.
+And it makes it worse that it's the last scene we see of those two together.